RajivSrivatsan/Microsoft_Azure_Data_Scientist_learning_path/README.md

 => data[0] - returns the first element of the array
 => data.mean() - returns the average of all elements in the array

+To access the elements of 2D array,

+data[0][0] can be used to get the first element

+# Exploring Tabular Data with Pandas

+A DataFrame can be used when there are multiple columns and rows student_data = ([study_hours,grades])

+df.student = pd.dataframe({'Name': ['Dan', 'Ross'],
+'study_hours': student_data[0],
+'Grade': student_data[1]})

+# Finding and filtering data in a dataframe

+you can use dataframe's loc method to retrieve data for a specific index value

+df.student.loc[5]

+you can also get data from a range of index values

+df_student.loc[0:5]

+You can also use iloc method to get data based on ordinal position of the value rather than the index

+df_student.iloc[0:5]

+iloc method can be used for retrieving values from rows to columns

+for example,

+df_student.iloc[0,[1,2]]

+the output will be the values in row 0, and column 1 and 2